jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

     KeyError: 'does_not_exist'

-  because it is not an :ref:`AssertionError`
+  because it is not a :ref:`ModuleNotFoundError`

 * as promised here is why the IndexError_ from earlier is not a repetition, even though when I remove the second one the tests still pass